 Thank you for choosing MICHELIN® tires.
-With proper care and maintenance, you should enjoy driving on your new MICHELIN replacement tires for a long time.
-Upon registration of your tires at www.tireregistration.com or by sending us your enclosed tire registration card by mail, you will be eligible for the benefits of the MICHELIN® Promise PlanTM.
+With proper tire maintenance and care, you will enjoy driving on your new MICHELIN tires for a long, long time.
+With your purchase, you are now eligible for the benefits of the MICHELIN® Promise PlanTM.